MicrosoftDocs/azure-reference-other/studio-module-reference/evaluate-recommender.md

 ---
-title: "Evaluate Recommender | Microsoft Docs"
-titleSuffix: ML Studio (classic) - Azure
+title: "ML Studio (classic): Evaluate Recommender - Azure"
 description: Learn how to use the Evaluate Recommender module to measure the accuracy of predictions made by a recommendation model. ms.date: 05/06/2019 ms.service: "machine-learning"